Research

 Bringing high-throughput functional genomics into the organism

-Our ability to understand mammalian physiology and disease has long been limited by the availability of tools for high-throughput genetic dissection within a living organism.
-Interrogating gene function in living mammals has largely been restricted to single-gene knockout mice, effectively precluding unbiased and comprehensive investigation of physiology and disease.
-To overcome this technical barrier, we recently established genome-wide CRISPR screening in the mouse liver (Keys and Knouse 2022).
-Although genome-wide screening in the liver alone can offer novel insights into diverse phenomena, the full potential of high-throughput screening in the organism rests on expending this technology to other organs and CRISPR applications.
-We are now working to establish efficient and stable transgene delivery and genome-scale CRISPR screening in any cell type of interest in the living mouse.
-We aspire to bring the experimental tractability once restricted to cell culture throughout the entire animal, enabling unprecedented insight into mammalian physiology and disease.
+Our ability to understand mammalian physiology and disease has long been limited by a lack of tools for high-throughput genetic dissection in the living organism.
+Historically, interrogating gene function in mammals required generating single-gene knockout animals, effectively precluding unbiased and comprehensive investigation of physiology and disease.
+To overcome this technical barrier, our lab recently pioneered genome-wide CRISPR screening directly in the mouse liver (Keys and Knouse 2022).
+While we leverage this platform to investigate diverse aspects of liver physiology and regeneration, we are keen to extend this powerful technology to other organs and applications.
+We are currently working to establish efficient transgene delivery and genome-scale CRISPR screening in other organs of interest.
+Through these collective efforts, we aim to bring the experimental tractability once restricted to cell culture into the living organism, enabling comprehensive investigation of mammalian physiology and disease.

 What are the molecular requirements for organ regeneration?

-The liver’s remarkable regenerative capacity has at its core a fundamental distinction of cell cycle states: the reversible dormancy that defines quiescent cells as opposed to the permanent cell cycle arrest that defines most other differentiated cell types.
-Importantly, this critical functional difference between quiescence and permanent arrest lacks a molecular explanation.
-We are leveraging our genome-wide screening platform to identify the genes required for quiescent hepatocytes to re-enter the cell cycle and regenerate the liver.
-We are also working to expand our genome-wide screening tools to identify barriers to regeneration in other tissues.
-By defining the molecular rules governing permissive and restrictive contexts for regeneration, we will bring our goal of unlocking regenerative ability across tissues into the realm of possibility.
+Liver regeneration is particularly remarkable because it is driven not by a stem cell population, but rather by the re-awakening and proliferation of the liver’s differentiated cells.
+This includes the hepatocytes, which are responsible for the bulk of liver mass and function.
+Hepatocytes, by virtue of their ability to re-enter the cell cycle, are considered quiescent, as opposed to most other differentiated cells, which are permanently arrested.
+Importantly, this critical functional distinction between quiescence and permanent arrest still lacks a molecular explanation.
+It is unclear how hepatocytes are able to re-awaken from a non-proliferative state and re-enter the cell cycle while other differentiated cells like cardiomyocytes and neurons cannot.
+We are leveraging our genome-wide screening platform to identify the genes required for hepatocytes to re-enter the cell cycle and regenerate the liver.
+In parallel, we are expanding our genome-wide screening platforms to non-regenerative organs to identify molecular barriers to proliferation in their cells.
+By uncovering the molecular rules governing permissive and restrictive contexts for regeneration, we hope to bring our goal of tuning regenerative capacity across tissues into the realm of possibility.

 How does the organism monitor organ size and function?